Optimizing The Getup: A 10 Part Series Dedicated Solely to The Getup

 Additionally I’ll share the programming strategies I’ve used on my journey to achieving Sinister status - including some PlanStrong tidbits.

 Optimizing The Getup - Get Ready!

 I’m more and more grateful each day for the fact that people look to me for advice and answers to help them with their strength-related questions.

 I’m excited to put this series together and hope you will be just as excited to read it!

-Make sure you don’t miss a part in the series by subscribing to my weekly blog and stay tuned next week for Part 1 of Optimizing The Getup: But first, Why?
+Stay tuned next week for Part 1 of Optimizing The Getup: But first, Why?